Drinking driving laws in Ireland that you should take care of

 Drinking driving rules in Ireland- driving laws in Ireland

 Experts warn that there is nothing you can do to remove alcohol from your body any quicker apart from just waiting.
 Common myths like drinking coffee or having a shower will sober you up are untrue.
-Drinkaware has warned against relying on off-the-shelf personal breathalysers saying they are not developed using the same standards as those used by the gardai.
+Drinkaware has warned against relying on off-the-shelf personal breathalyzers saying they are not developed using the same standards as those used by the gardai.

 Try here the Drinks Calculator to know how many hours alcohol will take to leave your system.

-Fines and punishment
+Fines and Punishment

 Drinking driving rules in Ireland- Fines and Punishment